-- 1. Some harvested areas not regenerating naturally. - 2.
+- 1. Some harvested areas are not regenerating naturally. - 2.
 Forests closest to communities have been heavily harvested. - 3.
-Only local seed sources are adequate for tree planting in the GSA - 4.
-We have a poor understanding of forest regrowth in northern forests and the influence of permafrost.
+Only local seed sources are adequate for tree planting in the GSA

+4. We have a poor understanding of forest regrowth in northern forests and the influence of permafrost.

-- 1. Continue tree planting in over harvested areas subject to available Work with community resources.
-RRCs to identify potential replanting sites. - 2.
+- Continue tree planting in over harvested areas subject to available resources.
+Work with community Renewable Resources Councils (RRCs) to identify potential replanting sites. - 2.
 Collect seeds in years when trees produce many seeds (mast years). - 3.
 Experiment with different surface preparation and planting techniques and monitor results to develop effective replanting methods. - 4.
-Perform research forest on regeneration following natural disturbance and man-made disturbance (clearing, harvesting).
+Perform research on forest regeneration following natural disturbance and manmade disturbance (clearing, harvesting).